-Videos are presented under seven topical headings: Medieval, Early Modern, Industrial Revolution, World War I, World War II, 20th Century, and the Cold War.
-The videos are presented as skits to convey a great deal of information in a condensed format.
+The videos are presented under seven topical headings: Medieval, Early Modern, Industrial Revolution, World War I, World War II, 20th Century, and Cold War.
+In the videos, skits are used to convey a great deal of information in a condensed format.
 The condensation of information itself, as well as the skit format, often produces humorous results.
 The format should make the key ideas much easier for students to grasp and remember.

 For instance, the video about the Protestant Reformation in England, titled “Did people's religious beliefs really chop and change so quickly in the 16th Century?,” uses rhyme to relate the religious shifts from King Henry VIII through Queen Elizabeth I. Key characters tell the story as it jumps rapidly through the monarchs.
 The chronology of the English monarchs is interspersed with vignettes where churchmen struggle to figure out what to do—get rid of the religious paintings and crucifixes and hide the stained glass… or not.
 A churchwarden in the skit says:

 Those English Prayer books are so expensive,